ag4ve/NF-Save/README.md

 \- dist.ini should use Module::Build::Tiny 0.034 so that a local install with
   Debian packages can succeed.
 \- Need more tests and use cases
-  - Need to handle more modules (and probably separate that namespace out)
+  - Need to handle more modules
-  - code is kinda brittle
 \- Integration with libiptc using FFI or similar instead of using IPC
   - Consider making a different module since the purpose of this is just to dump information